coachtaylor/findsoupnearme/README.md

 - ✅ **SkeletonLoader component** - Complete with loading states

 **Frontend-Database Connection:**
-- ✅ **Homepage connected to database** - Featured restaurants and city listings are now dynamic
+- ⚠️ **Homepage connected to database** - Uses API but needs verification of real data flow
 - ✅ **useRestaurants hook** - Complete with API integration and error handling
-- ✅ **Restaurant listing pages** - `/restaurants` page fully functional with real data
+- ⚠️ **Restaurant listing pages** - `/restaurants` page functional but needs verification with real data
 - ✅ **Search functionality** - Search API connected and functional
 - ✅ **Filtering and pagination** - Complete implementation with soup type and rating filters